steslowj/steslowj.github.io/src/content/work/webdev/576_dragon-map-arcgis-js.md

 ---
-title: The Dragon Map & Database
+title: The Dragon Map Website
 publishDate: 2023-10-31 00:00:00
 img: /assets/preview/576_dragon.png
 img_alt: A web app with a menu bar on the left and a large map on the right showing icons of dragons and lizards.